 Professor Adam Schembri BA, DipEd, M.Litt, PhD

-I am a Professor in Linguistics in the Department of English Language and Linguistics at the University of Birmingham.
+I am a Professor of Linguistics in the Department of English Language and Linguistics at the University of Birmingham.
 I teach modules on sociolinguistics, language and gesture, and linguistic diversity.
 My research focuses on the linguistics of sign languages, especially Australian Sign Language (Auslan) and British Sign Language (BSL).

 - Bachelor of Arts (English Literature), University of Sydney, 1988